Omegadrien/WeebShop/README.md

 So, for example, you can use that URL if you look for a Mario game that costs between 5 and 50€, and you can buy physically: https://localhost:3000/api/games?word=mario&minPrice=5&maxPrice=50&platform=103

+### Register a user

+https://localhost:3000/api/user/register -> post with x-www-form-urlencoded data:
+"username" (needed), "password" (needed) and "email" (optional).

+### Login a user

+https://localhost:3000/api/user/login -> post with x-www-form-urlencoded data:
+"name" (the username of the user), "password" (the password of the user).

+If the name and the password are OK, you will receive a token.

+### Access secret with the token

+Add in the header "Authorization : JWT {token}".

+https://localhost:3000/api/user/secret/ -> let you notice that your token is OK.

+https://localhost:3000/api/user/secret/gameList -> Returns the list of games that the user have bookmarked.

+https://localhost:3000/api/user/secret/gameList/add -> post the "name" and "id" (contentId) of the game you want to add to the list.

+https://localhost:3000/api/user/secret/gameList/remove -> post the "id" of the game you want to remove from the list.